Installation Guide¶

 Solutions:

-1. Install NVIDIA driver: sudo apt install nvidia-driver-580
+1. Install NVIDIA driver: sudo apt install nvidia-driver-550 (or nvidia-driver-580 for GPU migration)

 2. Reinstall PyTorch with CUDA 12.4: pip install torch --index-url https://download.pytorch.org/whl/cu124